Seth Lugo works six scoreless innings as San Diego Padres blank Miami Marlins | TSN

 SAN DIEGO (AP) — Seth Lugo allowed three hits in six innings, Xander Bogaerts hit a two-run homer and the San Diego Padres beat the Miami Marlins 4-0 on Wednesday.

 Lugo combined on a four-hitter with four relievers — including Robert Suarez, who didn't face a batter.
-Suarez was ejected in the eighth following an inspection by umpires.
+Suarez was ejected in the eighth following an inspection by umpires for having sticky stuff on his left wrist and arm, crew chief Todd Tichenor said.

 Tom Cosgrove replaced Suarez and retired all three batters he faced.
 Steven Wilson worked the seventh and closer Josh Hader pitched the ninth in a non-save situation.
 San Diego (61-67) took two of three from Miami (65-63), which lost ground in the NL wild-card race.